-The underwriters have an option to buy up to additional shares of common stock from us to cover sales of shares by the underwriters which exceed the number of shares specified in the table above.
-The underwriters have 30 days from the date of this prospectus supplement to exercise this option.
+The underwriters have an option to buy up to additional shares of common stock from us.
+The underwriters have 30 days from the date of this prospectus supplement to exercise this option to purchase additional shares.
 If any shares are purchased with this option, the underwriters will purchase shares in approximately the same proportion as shown in the table above.
 If any additional shares of common stock are purchased, the underwriters will offer the additional shares on the same terms as those on which the shares are being offered.